BIO

 FABRICE PARACUELLOS

-I am a psychotherapist licensed in the state of California (LMFT114054).
-I help individuals, families, teams, and organizations with emotions, relationships, self-worth, and culture.
-I work with North American and European/foreign nationals.
-I also taught the practice of psychotherapy to graduate students and am now supervise psychotherapists in training.
+I am a psychotherapist licensed in the state of California (LMFT114054) and New Jersey (37FI 00230800) and the Clinical Director of the Center for Self Welcoming Therapy.
+I help individuals, families, teams, and organizations heal emotions, relationships, develop self-love, and culture.
+I also taught the practice of psychotherapy to graduate students and supervise psychotherapists in training.

 The birth of my two children has been the most meaningful event in my life.
 When my daughter was born I remember asking myself about how to bring meaning in my professional life.
 I had enjoyed my corporate work but felt that something was missing.
 At that time I briefly contemplated becoming a psychotherapist.
 I had received therapy in my late teens and had found that encounter profoundly meaningful, but implicitly ruled this career out (in retrospect rightfully, as I believe I was not mature enough then).